Behaviour and Procedures

 All of these awards, trophies and nominations are announced in Whole School Celebration Assembly each week when those children are proud to be recognised and applauded by the whole school for their brilliance!
 Achievements outside school are also recognised during these assemblies.
 Past amazing successes include 26 mile hikes by our Scouts, Race for Life runs, Karate gradings and National Dancing Competition winners!

 In times when children may forget to apply tolerance or demonstrate undesirable behaviour, we do have sanctions ranging from 'time out' to missed playtimes, depending on level of sanction required.
-For some behaviours in which others are deliberately hurt, Parents/Carers are informed, asked to discuss the incidents further with their children and may be asked to attend a meeting with the Principal.
+For some behaviours in which others are deliberately hurt, Parents/Carers are informed, asked to discuss the incidents further with their children and may be asked to attend a meeting with the senior leaders of the academy.
 In extreme cases, where children persistently and deliberately fail to follow behaviour policies within the academy, children may be given a fixed term or permanent exclusion.
 We follow Government guidelines in cases such as these and all cases are treated individually.

 In every case, children apologise to each other and make plans on how to avoid a similar situation in future.